rradomir/Speed-Editor-NodeJS/README.md

 If you want to use this on RPI also, or I think any other linux distribution, you need to alter priveleges, because this is needed for connection.

 ### What is done
-Thanks to authentication formula this script can connect Speed Editor and catch all keys down/up and force of jog spin.
-Value of jog is how strong and direction rotation user do with knob in actual moment.
+With [authentication formula by Sylvain Munaut](https://github.com/smunaut/blackmagic-misc "Github link") this script can:
+* connect Speed Editor
+* catch all keys down/up
+* force & direction of knob spin in actual moment.

 ## Usage
 Just require script and create new instance: